 As mentioned before, solar lighting technologies have been made compatible with flood lights, producing a new type of flood lighting that is more environmentally friendly and will cost you less throughout the years.
 Visually solar flood lighting do not differ much from common flood lights: they look quite the same and perform the same functions (i.e. illuminate large areas) yet the principles of how each type of lighting is able to produce light slightly differ.

-Solar flood lights have solar panels attached to them and instead of being wired to the grid the lights are being turned on by the solar power which has been collected with the help of the panel and stored in the battery during daytime.
+Solar flood lights have solar panels attached to them and instead of being wired to the grid the lights are being turned on by the solar power which has been collected with the help of the panel and stored in the battery during the daytime.

-Solar powered flood light parts.
+Solar-powered flood light parts.

-While manufacturers of solar flood lights are different and they provide products that vary in their prices and features, majority of solar flood lights are based on similar principles and they consist of the following parts:
+While manufacturers of solar flood lights are different and they provide products that vary in their prices and features, the majority of solar flood lights are based on similar principles and they consist of the following parts: